ROI

 1. Audit-proof documentation

-BaFin, audit, and internal audit want complete evidence.
-Check: are all steps documented with timestamp, source, and result?
+BaFin, auditors, and internal audit want complete evidence.
+Check: Are all steps documented with timestamp, source, and result?

 3. Integration into existing systems

-SAP SuccessFactors, Workday, Personio — integration reduces manual handoffs and staffing effort.
+SAP SuccessFactors, Workday, Personio — integration reduces media breaks and administrative effort.

 4. Scalability